ashleynilo/fprime-tutorial-math-component/docs/math-component.md

 fprime-util build -j4
 ```

-!!! note
+> [!NOTE]
-    `fprime-util generate` sets up the build environment for a project/deployment.
+> `fprime-util generate` sets up the build environment for a project/deployment.
 It only needs to be done once.
 At the end of this tutorial, a new deployment will be created and `fprime-util generate` will also be used then.

 ### Summary